Skip to Content

 Stunning Stanage Edge Walk (Circular): Hope Valley

-Stanage Edge, is a prominent feature of the Peak District, with its striking cliffs.
-A short distance from the equally breathtaking Bamford Edge.
+Stanage Edge, is a prominent feature of the Peak District, with its striking cliffs and just a short distance from the equally breathtaking Bamford Edge.

 Delve into a majestic walk along the rugged escarpment, with this circular route extending over 7km with the option to increase or decrease at your leisure.